gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Protocol Overview {#sec-protocol-overview}

-Group communication for CoAP over IP multicast has been enabled in {{RFC7390}} and can be secured with OSCOAP as described in {{I-D.tiloca-core-multicast-oscoap}}.
-A network node explicitly joins an OSCOAP multicast group, by interacting with the responsible Group Manager (GM).
+Group communication for CoAP over IP multicast has been enabled in {{RFC7390}} and can be secured with Object Security of CoAP (OSCOAP) {{I-D.ietf-core-object-security}} as described in {{I-D.tiloca-core-multicast-oscoap}}.
+A network node explicitly joins an OSCOAP multicast group, by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange (multicast) messages with other group members.

-This profile describes how a network node joins an OSCOAP multicast group leveraging the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
+This specification describes how a network node joins an OSCOAP multicast group leveraging the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS), and owns one join resource for each OSCOAP multicast group it manages.
 Each join resource is exported by a distinct join endpoint.

-* The joining node acts as Client (C), and requests to join the OSCOAP multicast group by accessing the related join endpoint at the Group Manager.
+* The joining node acts as Client (C), and requests to join an OSCOAP multicast group by accessing the related join endpoint at the Group Manager.

-* The Authorization Server (AS) enables and enforces the authorized access of Client nodes to join endpoints at the Group Manager.
+* The Authorization Server (AS) enables and enforces the authorized access of joining nodes to join endpoints at the Group Manager.
 Multiple Group Managers can be associated to the same AS.

 If authorized to join the multicast group, the joining node receives from the AS an Access Token bound with a proof-of-possession key.
-Then, the joining node provides the Group Manager with the Access Token, in order to access the join endpoint.
+After that, the joining node provides the Group Manager with the Access Token.
 This step involves the opening of a secure communication channel between the joining node and the Group Manager, in case they have not already established one.

-Finally, the joining node performs the join process with the Group Manager, in order to become a member of the multicast group.
+Finally, the joining node accesses the join endpoint at the Group Manager, so starting the join process to become a member of the multicast group.
+A same Access Token can authorize the joining node to access multiple groups under the same Group Manager.
+In such a case, the joining node sequentially performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 In particular, the AS is not necessarily expected to release Access Tokens for accessing protected resources at members of multicast groups.
 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

-This profiles specifies the following steps to take for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+The following steps are performed for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

 1. The joining node retrieves an Access Token from AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
 The response from AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).

 2. Authentication and authorization information are transferred between the joining node and the Group Manager, starting a secure channel if not already established ({{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a multicast group under that Group Manager for the first time.

-3. The joining node accesses the join resource hosted by the Group Manager, and performs the join process to become a member of the multicast group.
+3. The joining node starts the join process to become a member of the multicast group, by accessing the related join resource hosted by the Group Manager ({{sec-joining-node-to-GM}}).

 Communications between the joining node and AS (/token endpoint) and between the Group Manager and AS (/introspection endpoint) can be secured by different means, e.g. with DTLS {{RFC6347}} or with OSCOAP (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}).